Is Asda ethical?

 Our research highlights several ethical issues with Asda and its parent company Walmart.
 The company has therefore been marked down in our rating system in a number of categories, including: climate change, environmental reporting, habitats & resources, pollutions and toxics, arms & military supply, human rights, workers' rights, supply chain management, irresponsible marketing, animal rights, anti-social finance, controversial technologies and political activities.

 Below we outline of some of these issues.
 To see the full detailed stories, and Asda's overall ethical rating, please sign in or subscribe.

 Asda and its owner Walmart face several accusations of employee discrimination.

 Lawyers acting on behalf of 15,000 current and past ASDA employees have brought an equal pay claim against the company.

-Both ASDA and Walmart were found to sell several products associated with animals rights issues.
+In 2019, both ASDA and Walmart were found to sell several products associated with animals rights issues.

 Both companies sold meat and dairy products that were not labelled as organic or free-range.